Kurento/kurento/source/dev/dev_guide.rst

 .. note::

-   The standard way of compiling a project with CMake is to create a *build* directory and run the ``cmake`` and ``make`` commands from there.
-This allows the developer to have different build folders for different purposes.
-However **do not use this technique** if you are trying to compile a subdirectory of **kms-omni-build**.
-For example, if you do this to build *kms-omni-build/kms-core*, no more that one build folder can be present at a time in *kms-ombi-build/kms-core/build*.
-If you want to keep several builds of a single module, it is better to just work on a separate Git clone of that repository.
+   If your ``cmake`` command fails, make sure you don't have multiple ``build`` directories below **kms-omni-build** or any of its subdirectories.
+We have seen that having multiple build dirs can cause issues, so it's better to only have one.

+   If you want to work with multiple build dirs at the same time, it's better to just work on a separate Git clone, outside the **kms-omni-build** directory.

 It is also possible to enable GCC's AddressSanitizer or ThreadSanitizer with these flags: